Improve My City Mobile, allows citizens to report local problems and suggest solutions for improving their neighbourhood. Learn more...

 The Environmental Data Storage and Retrieval Service is a software, which supports storage, spatiotemporal indexing and retrieval of environmental information (e.g. air quality and weather forecasts, observations, historical data) as this is provided by nodes (e.g. sensors, stations, websites) that contain environmental measurements (e.g. weather conditions, air quality, pollen).

-This implementation follows the Sensor Observation Service (SOS) 1.0 standard and builts upon 52°North SOS.
+This implementation follows the Sensor Observation Service (SOS) 1.0 standard and builds upon 52°North SOS.
 This service has been implemented in the context of the European project PESCaDO, which deals with personalized orchestration and delivery of environmental information.

 Heatmaps are graphical representations of matrix data with colors and comprise the most common presentation format of air quality and pollen concentration forecasts.
 In the context of evaluating the discovery of environmental portals, which include air quaity and pollen forecast data, based on heatmap recognition, CERTH-ITI has created two annotated sets of heatmaps.